parrt/msds501/projects/images.md

 Other than the images I have provided, you can use any others you want.
 (Remember, however, that all images used in this class and those stored on University equipment must be "safe for work."
 Keep it G-rated please, with no offensive images popping up on your laptops or machines during lab etc.)

 ## Task 0.
 Viewing file in a notebook

+*Before we get started, please keep in mind that the whole point of this exercise is to learn how to manipulate images; you are not allowed to call the built-in PIL functions to do transposes and blurring etc...*

 Ok, at this point we have properly set up our repository, have added our initial starter kit material, pushed the initial state back to github, and have launched Jupyter so that we can work on the notebook.